NFL Free Agent Ryan Russell Comes Out As Bisexual, Aims To Become League’s First Openly LGBTQ Player

 In a new book, former New England Patriots and Kansas City Chiefs tackle Ryan O’Callaghan, who came out as gay after he retired from the NFL, said that gay and bisexual players are actually prevalent throughout the league.

 “I think it’s safe to say there’s at least one on every team who is either gay or bisexual.
-A lot of guys still see it as potentially having a negative impact on their career,” he said, via The Daily Mail.
+A lot of guys still see it as potentially having a negative impact on their career,” he said, via Daily Mail.

 In his essay for ESPN, Russell said he was well aware that there has never been an openly gay athlete in a major American sport, and hoped he could be the first.